carnesen-archive/bitcoin-software/readme.md

 This library has a number of unit tests with ~100% coverage.
 Check out [the tests directory](src/__tests__) for more examples of how it works.
 If you encounter any bugs or have any questions or feature requests, please don't hesitate to [file an issue](https://github.com/carnesen/bitcoin-software/issues/new) or [submit a pull request](https://github.com/carnesen/bitcoin-software/compare) on [this project's repository on GitHub](https://github.com/carnesen/bitcoin-software).

 ## Related
-- [@carnesen/bitcoin-config](https://github.com/carnesen/bitcoin-config): Node.js constants, utilities, and TypeScript types for bitcoin server software configuration
+- [@carnesen/bitcoin-config](https://github.com/carnesen/bitcoin-config): A Node.js library for bitcoin server software configuration
-- [@carnesen/spawn-bitcoind](https://github.com/carnesen/spawn-bitcoind): A Node.js utility for launching bitcoin server software
+- [@carnesen/bitcoind](https://github.com/carnesen/bitcoind): A Node.js library for managing the bitcoin server process `bitcoind`
 - [@carnesen/bitcoin-rpc](https://github.com/carnesen/bitcoin-rpc): A Node.js client for bitcoin's remote procedure call (RPC) interface
 - [@carnesen/bitcoin-rpc-cli](https://github.com/carnesen/bitcoin-rpc): A Node.js command-line client for bitcoin's remote procedure call (RPC) interface